nanobox-io/nanobox-guides/articles/php/wordpress/boxfile-explained.md

 ```

 ### runtime
-The `runtime` defines which version of PHP to use.
-WordPress doesn't officially support running on PHP 7+, but PHP 7.0 does offer significant performance improvements over previous versions of PHP.
+The `runtime` defines the PHP version.
+WordPress doesn't officially support running on PHP 7+, but PHP 7.0 offers significant performance improvements over previous versions of PHP.
 If you're migrating an existing WordPress app to Nanobox, it may be better to stick with an earlier version of PHP.
 A list of available php version is available in the [PHP Settings guide](/php/config/php-settings/#runtime).

 ```yaml
 code.build: